 Acupressure is one way to help relieve sinus pressure and other symptoms.
-This traditional treatment is based on the same methods as acupuncture — it even uses the same points.
+This traditional treatment is similar to acupuncture and even uses the same points.

-But instead of needles, pressure is placed at certain points on your face and body using your hands and fingers.
+But instead of needles, pressure is placed at specific points on your face and body using your hands and fingers.

 - Use a mirror to help you find the points on your face.